Definition: What is Schiff Reagent?

 - Add 5 g of fine activated charcoal and shake for 3 minutes

 - Store at 4 °C in a foil-covered bottle

 When an unknown solution containing aldehyde is added to the colorless Schiff reagent, it reverts to its original magenta color.
 This test is known as the Schiff test [5,6].

 Ans.
-Glucose contains an aldehyde group in its open structure but forms a cyclic acetal structure(also called pyranose).
+In its open structure, glucose contains an aldehyde group but forms a cyclic acetal structure(also called pyranose).
 This structure is quite stable and is not broken down by Schiff’s reagent, which is a weak base.
 Hence, it does not form hydrazone giving a negative Schiff’s test.

 Cool to approximately 25 °C and dissolve 10 g of K2S2O5..

 Thank you for your comment.
 It is Na2 and we have made the correction.